Residential Customer Charter (full version)

 Trade waste has the definition given in regulations made under the Water Act 1989.

-Unplanned interruption means an interruption that is caused by a fault in Yarra Valley Water’s system or a fault which is the maintenance responsibility of Yarra Valley Water.
+Unplanned interruption means an interruption that’s caused by a fault in Yarra Valley Water’s system or a fault which is Yarra Valley Water’s maintenance responsibility.

 Water means both drinking water and recycled water unless otherwise stated.

 Water Act 1989 includes any amendments of or regulations under that Act.

 Water Industry Act 1994 includes any amendments of or regulations under that Act.

 Water Industry Standard means the Water Industry Standard – Urban Customer Service, issued by the Essential Services Commission on 27 September 2022.

 We’re committed to providing you with high standards of service.
 If we fail to meet these standards you may be eligible for a rebate if you occupy a property that we supply.
 The rebates granted on these service commitments have been approved by the Essential Services Commission.
 Rebates are applied automatically without you needing to apply.
 We’re not required to give a rebate if an event is caused by, or is the responsibility of, the customer concerned or a third party.